ICAEW.com works better with JavaScript enabled.

 How should you perform CDD on new clients?

 Firms should perform CDD on all new clients.
-This means that the firm should gather information on the client to determine who the client is, what it does and who the beneficial owner is.
-Using this information, the firm should perform an AML risk assessment, considering those risks identified in the firm-wide risk assessment.
-It must then take steps to check the client is who they say they are.
-The amount of evidence the firm needs to gather will be determined by the AML risk profile of the client
+This means that the engagement team should gather information on the client to determine who the client is, what it does and who the beneficial owner is.
+Using this information, firms should perform an AML risk assessment, considering those risks identified in their firm-wide risk assessment.
+They must then take steps to check the client is who they say they are.
+The amount of evidence firms need to gather will be determined by the AML risk profile of the client.

 Why is it important?